jp1996/Testing/README.md

 	SpaceShooter - Uses Kaplay and nodeJS, learned how to create simple game and implement graphics, sounds, and scenes
-	ReactGame - Uses Kaplay, React, Jotai, and framer motion
+	ReactGame - Uses Kaplay, React, Jotai, and framer motion React-Tutorial - basic functionalities of all react components Kaplay-Platformer - Uses Kaplay and React to create a mario-like game, including player movement, multiple levels, and enemy NPC movement.

+PixelArt:
+	Fox - learning how to do sprite sheets